As long as I am involved with woodworking, I dream about milling wood at home from a trunk.

-First I made the clamps and the stop block of this table saw mill.
+The first thing I did to make this table saw jig was making the clamps and the stop block of this table saw mill.

-These parts ensure that the complete jig is held together.
+These are the parts that ensure that the complete jig can be held together.

 The stop block was the first part I made.

-This consists of two wooden planks that are at right angles to each other.
-To make this part stronger, two small triangles were added at the back.
+This stop block consists of two wooden planks that are connected at right angles to each other.
+To make this part stronger, I added two small triangles at the back.

-All joints for this jig were made with wood glue and brad nails.
+This connection and all other joints in this table saw mill jig has been made with wood glue and brad nails.